 Most Common Weapons

-This section records the number of females killed by firearms, and specifically handguns.
-It also lists the most common weaponsï¿½other than firearms – used by males to kill females.
-Unless noted, a weapon was identified in every case.
+This section records the number of females killed by firearms, specifically handguns.
+It also lists the most common weapons–other than firearms–used by males to kill females.

 This section lists the number of females killed by known offenders and the number killed by strangers.
 This section also enumerates the number of victims identified as wives or intimate acquaintances (common-law wives, ex-wives, and girlfriends) of the offenders, as well as the number of these intimates shot and killed with firearms in general and handguns in particular.